Transvestite Soup is the shadow cast for the Rocky Horror Picture Show (RHPS) in the Twin Cities and Metro Area of

 - The Gay 90’s

 Before Transvestite Soup there were a number of other casts that performed at the Uptown and Heights theaters.
 Naming shadow casts was not a common practice in the early stages of Rocky, so it’s unclear to us whether these were short-lived but organized casts, or the sort of spur-of-the-moment groupings that happened often in early days of audience participation.
 We are always looking for more information from this time in Twin Cities RHPS history!

 This history here is foggy; please contact us if you know what happened during this time.
 From an unknown start date until 1995 or early 1996 the movie was shown at the Uptown Theatre.
 The shadow cast was named “The Midnight Hour.”
-When the screen came down, the Uptown toyed around with the idea of canceling the show entirely due to the high cost of replacing it, the Uptown ended its live Rocky Horror showings.
+At some point during a show, the Uptown’s screen was damaged, and due to the high cost of replacing it, the Uptown ended its live Rocky Horror showings.
 Cory Mottaz, Shelly Rounsville, and Maria Gomez tried to put together another shadow cast shortly after the expulsion of the Midnight Hour.
 They added Anthony Butterfield, Adam Hines, and a few other people into the cast.
 They named this new cast Midnight Madness—a common name for a Rocky cast in those days, and unrelated to the cast of the same name that currently performs in Chicago.
 Anthony Butterfield was close family friends with Loren Williams, owner of the Riverview Theater.

 July 20 1996 – July 19 1998 (We hit the Heights, and earn our name)

 Midnight Madness began performing at the Heights Theater in Columbia Heights.
 Sometime in 1997 the cast changed its name to Transvestite Soup.

 July 19 1998 – 2004?
 (I got Mono at the Riverview)